jacopofar/wordnet-as-a-service/README.md

 Just change the first of the URL with one of: _holonyms, entailments, substance_meronyms, hyponyms, antonyms, synonyms, substance_holonyms, meronyms, causess or hypernyms_.

 The number in the URL is the senses to be considered when retrieving the word synsets.
-Increasing it will lead to more results but often seemingly _wrong_ ones.
+Increasing it will lead to more results but often seemingly "wrong" ones.

 __word definitions__